Basavaraja-MS/auttocommit/README.md

 -led use "pip install platform socket subprocess os"
 * In windows older version of TortoiseSVN "svn" command line is not enabled by default, Re install TortosiseSVN and select command line svn in setup config
-TODO: 1.Create a function which checks all above things if not found do the above chages with user permission

 script usage:
 python autocommit.py <[Folder path] [--destinatio = <SVN Destination path>] [